Michael O'Dwyer: Amritsar massacre

-O'Dwyer and several other senior officials and military officers supported Dyer's actions both initially, when only limited information had been received, and later, when more detailed information of the scale of the killings became available.
+O'Dwyer and several other senior colonial officials supported Dyer's actions both initially, when only limited information had been received, and later, when more detailed information of the scale of the killings became available.
 Subsequently, martial law was imposed on 15 April and backdated to 30 March.
 As a result, his actions are considered one of the most significant factors in the rise of the Indian independence movement, led by Mahatma Gandhi.
 On 21 April 1919 in Dyer's defence, O'Dwyer stated to Viceroy Chelmsford that "the Amritsar business cleared the air, and if there was to be holocaust anywhere, and one regrets that there should be, it was best at Amritsar".

 One theory surrounding the massacre, as described by Pearay Mohan and historian Raja Ram, is one of a "premeditated plan" conspired by O'Dwyer and others, including a young Punjabi youth Hans Raj.
-Other historians including Nick Lloyd, K. L. Tuteja, Anita Anand (journalist) and Kim A. Wagner have found that theory to lack evidence and that there was no conspiracy that Hans Raj was an "agent provocateur".
+Other historians including Nick Lloyd, K. L. Tuteja, Anita Anand and Kim A. Wagner have found that theory to lack evidence and that there was no conspiracy that Hans Raj was an "agent provocateur".

 O'Dwyer had contended without evidence that Dyer's violent suppression of the civilian demonstration was justified because the illegal gathering was part of a premeditated conspiracy to rebellion, which was timed supposedly to coincide with a rumoured Afghan invasion.

 Although O'Dwyer had implemented martial law in the Punjab, he denied responsibility for the consequences on the grounds that the government had relieved him of its general implementation.
 However, he could not disclaim responsibility for the decision, after severe rioting in Gujranwala, to send an aeroplane to bomb and strafe the area.
 During the course of the operation, at least a dozen people, including children, were killed.